KINGS OF THE NORTH AND SOUTH

 33 And they that understand among the people (initially those mentioned above) shall instruct many: yet they shall fall by the sword, and by flame, by captivity, and by spoil, many days.
 (When Antiochus himself had captured Jerusalem, two years before he sent Apollonius, some 40 thousand Jews were killed and about as many taken captive, as recorded in II Macc 5:14.
 The ongoing punishments meted out by the Seleucids were fierce, as seen for instance in the account of the seven brothers and their mother who were viciously put to death for refusing to eat pork, as recorded in II Macc 7.
 See also II Macc 6:7-10 which details the murder of the mothers who circumcised their baby boys in defiance of the instructions of the Seleucid occupiers.
 The time period of this oppression was from approximately 169BC until about 142BC, as can be derived from I Macc 1:10, 1:20 and 13:41).

-34 Now when they shall fall, they shall be holpen with a little help (though the Jews did "fall", they in turn were helped (to victory) by the hand of just a few, i.e. a relatively small band of resistance fighters (I Macc 3:10-26).
-In I Macc 3:18-19 Judas Maccabeus remarks just before one of his victories over the Seleucids that "with the God of heaven it is all one, to deliver with a great multitude, or a small company, for the victory of battle stands not in the multitude of a host, but strength comes from heaven"): but many (Seleucid leaders) shall cleave to them (seek to appease the Jews) with flatteries (offers of various types - see for instance I Macc 10).
+34 Now when they shall fall, they shall be holpen with a little help (initially, when the battles were not always going their way, the righteous Jews were but few, i.e. a relatively small band of fanatic resistance fighters (I Macc 3:10-26).
+In I Macc 3:18-19 Judas Maccabeus remarks just before one of his engagements with the Seleucids that "with the God of heaven it is all one, to deliver with a great multitude, or a small company, for the victory of battle stands not in the multitude of a host, but strength comes from heaven"): but many shall cleave to them with flatteries (many who are not sincere will join them - NIV) (but when first semi-autonomy, and later greater autonomy was won from the Seleucids (from about 110BC until 63BC), the Jews in general, even if reluctantly, fell in line with the rebellion, and the Hasmonean period ensued).

-35 And some of them of understanding shall fall (many died in the wars between the Seleucids and believing Jews, but also in the subsequent civil wars between the Sadducees and Pharisees), to try them, and to purge, and to make them white, even to the time of the end (of the Hasmonean period): because it is yet for a time appointed (the appointed time of the end of the Seleucid/Hasmonean era and the commencement of Roman rule, i.e. the sixth head of the "beast" powers).
+35 And some of them of understanding shall fall (many died in the wars between the Seleucids and the pious Jews, but also in the subsequent civil wars between the Sadducees and Pharisees), to try them, and to purge, and to make them white, even to the time of the end (the end of the Seleucid/Hasmonean period): because it is yet for a time appointed (the appointed time of the commencement of Roman rule over Jerusalem, i.e. the sixth head of the "Beast" powers, in 63BC).

 36 And the king (Herod the Great, the first king of Judea appointed by Rome, in 37BC) shall do according to his will (eliminate all opposition to his will, including from his own family); and he shall exalt himself (at the expense of all others.
 Josephus says in Ant.
 17.8.1 that Herod "was of great barbarity towards all men equally"), and magnify himself above every god (every false god), and shall speak marvellous things against the God of gods (the true God.
-When God was born of flesh in the person of Jesus Christ, Herod, with the full intent of murdering Him, lied to the wise men, saying "Go and search diligently for the child, and when you have found him bring me word, that I too may come and worship him"), and shall prosper (applying to both Herod and his descendants, who continued to reign and oppress the people of God, as seen in the killing of John the Baptist and the apostle James, the brother of John) till the indignation be accomplished (the destruction of the Jewish nation that rejected Christ): for that that is determined (in the 70 Week Prophecy of Daniel 9) shall be done.
+When God was born of flesh in the person of Jesus Christ, Herod, with the full intent of murdering Him, lied to the wise men, saying "Go and search diligently for the child, and when you have found him bring me word, that I too may come and worship him"), and shall prosper (applying to both Herod and his descendants, who continued to reign over, and oppress, the people of God) till the indignation be accomplished (the destruction of the Jewish nation that rejected Christ): for that that is determined (in the 70 Week Prophecy of Daniel 9) shall be done.

 37 Neither shall he regard the god of his fathers (Herod was Idumean by birth.
 John Hyrcanus, the Hasmonean leader and high priest in Jerusalem from 134BC-104BC had forced the Idumeans to be circumcised and convert to Judaism during his reign (Josephus, Ant.
 13.9.1).
 This shows that the Idumeans were not originally worshippers of the true God.
 Josephus refers to Herod as a "half-Jew" in Ant 14.15.2.
 The original god of the Idumeans was Qos or Qaus), nor the desire of women (children are the desire of women.
 Amongst many others, Herod murdered a number of his own children and also killed the infants in and around Bethlehem shortly after the time of Christ's birth), nor regard any god: for he shall magnify himself above all (Herod was a total egomaniac).

-38 But in his estate (instead) shall he honour the god of forces ("fortresses", as also found in verses 7, 10, 19 and 39): and (in the process) a god whom his fathers knew not (the true God) shall he honour with gold, and silver, and with precious stones, and pleasant things (by magnificently enlarging and beautifying the Jerusalem Temple, exactly in time for Christ's first coming).
+38 But in his estate (instead) shall he honour the god of forces ("fortresses", as also found in verses 7, 10, 19 and 39.
+Herod loved the overt display of power in great building works): and (in the process) a god whom his fathers knew not (the true God) shall he honour with gold, and silver, and with precious stones, and pleasant things (by magnificently enlarging and beautifying the Jerusalem Temple, exactly in time for Christ's first coming).

-40 And at the time of the end (of the era of the Ptolemaic Kingdom and the Seleucid Empire, when Rome became firmly established as the sixth head of the "beast", being in full control of the land of Israel as well as its adjacent countries) shall the king of the south (the Ptolemaic Kingdom, based in Egypt) push at him (at the new king of the North, i.e. Rome (which had conquered the Seleucid Empire), by instigating the famous naval battle known as the Battle of Actium in 31BC): and the king of the north (Roman forces led by Octavian, who shortly after this war became the first Roman emperor, calling himself Caesar Augustus) shall come against him (against the Ptolemaic Kingdom led by Cleopatra VII allied with Marc Antony) like a whirlwind, with chariots, and with horsemen, and with many ships; and he shall enter into the countries, and shall overflow and pass over.
+40 And at the time of the end (of this entire prophesied period concerning the Ptolemaic Kingdom and the Seleucid Empire, when Rome became firmly established as the sixth head of the "Beast", being in full control of the land of Israel as well as its adjacent countries) shall the king of the south (the Ptolemaic Kingdom, based in Egypt) push at him (at the new king of the North, i.e. Rome, which had conquered the territories of the Seleucid Empire, including the Holy Land.
+The Ptolemaic Kingdom carried out this "push" by instigating the famous naval battle known as the Battle of Actium in 31BC): and the king of the north (Roman forces led by Octavian, who shortly after this war became the first Roman emperor, calling himself Caesar Augustus) shall come against him (against the Ptolemaic Kingdom led by Cleopatra VII allied with Marc Antony) like a whirlwind, with chariots, and with horsemen, and with many ships; and he shall enter into the countries, and shall overflow and pass over.

 41 He shall enter also into the glorious land (the following year, 30BC, Octavian attacked Egypt by way of Israel.
 Cleopatra and Marc Antony had fled back to Egypt after their defeat the previous year), and many countries shall be overthrown: but these shall escape out of his hand, even Edom, and Moab, and the chief of the children of Ammon (a Roman expedition into these countries at that time failed).